hakeemsalman/javascript-learning-kit/README.md

 - When a function runs, at the beginning of the call, a new Lexical Environment is created automatically to store local variables and parameters of the call.

-> When the code wants to access a variable – the inner Lexical Environment is searched first, then the outer one, then the more outer one and so on until the global one.
+> When the code wants to access a variable - the inner Lexical Environment is searched first, then the outer one, then the more outer one and so on until the global one.
-> If a variable is not found anywhere, that’s an error in strict mode (without use strict, an assignment to a non-existing variable creates a new global variable, for compatibility with old code).
+> If a variable is not found anywhere, that's an error in strict mode (without use strict, an assignment to a non-existing variable creates a new global variable, for compatibility with old code).

 ![alt text](/assets/innerouterLexicalscope.png)